Dr. Marcia Harrison

 sciences with research interests in plant and cell biology.

-She is also the Principal Investigator of NSF-funded
+She was the Principal Investigator of NSF-funded

 innovative networking effort between female STEM